 Contribution rates, which include both an employer and an employee share, are actuarially determined as a percentage of an employee's earnings and are approved annually by the ETF Board.
-Contributions to the WRS from employers and employees increased by \$66.0 million, or 3.0 percent, to \$2.3 billion in 2021.
-As shown in Table 7, total contribution rates for general employees, which include teachers and most other employees, have decreased from 14.0 percent of wages in 2014 to 13.6 percent in 2023.
+Contributions to the WRS from employers and employees increased by \$6.6 million, or 0.3 percent, to \$2.3 billion in 2022.
+As shown in Table 7, total contribution rates for general employees, which include teachers and most other employees, have increased from 13.6 percent of wages in 2015 to 13.8 percent in 2024.

-Total Contribution Rates for General Employees in the WRS
+Table 7 Total Contribution Rates for General Employees in the WRS

+Total

-Calendar Year Total Contribution Rate 1
+Contribution Rate 1

-2014 14.0

-2015 13.6
+13.6%

-2016 13.2
+13.2

-2017 13.6
+13.6

-2018 13.4
+13.4

-2019 13.1
+13.1

-2020 13.5
+13.5

-2021 13.5
+13.5

-2022 13.0
+13.0

-2023 13.6
+13.6

-1 Includes both the employer share and the employee share of contributions and benefit adjustment contributions, but does not include prior-service cost rates for specific employers.
+1 Includes both the employer share and the employee share of contributions, but does not include prior-service cost rates for specific employers.

 Contribution rates are set to fund the benefits earned by employees during the year.
 The basic objective of the WRS is to invest contributions paid by employers and employees so that the investment income and the contributions will be sufficient to pay projected future pension benefits.
 Contribution rates are set to fund the benefits earned by employees during the year.
 In setting these rates, one of the most significant factors considered is investment performance.
-Use of the MRA affects the amount of investment income or loss recognized by the actuary when determining contribution rates.

 In order to maintain steady contribution rates and comply with s.
 40.04 (3) (am), Wis.
 Stats., the consulting actuary for the WRS uses the market recognition account (MRA) to smooth investment income or loss for the Core Fund investment activity over a five-year period.
 The MRA accumulates the difference between actual investment income or loss and expected investment income calculated at the long-term expected rate-of-return assumption in place during the calendar year.
-During calendar year 2021, the long-term expected rate-of-return assumption was 7.0 percent.
+During calendar year 2022, the long-term expected rate-of-return assumption was 6.8 percent.
 The difference is then distributed into the calculated plan net assets over a five-year period so that the expected investment income is affected by portions of the amounts included in the MRA in the prior four years.
 Use of the MRA results in less volatility in net assets and, thus, less volatility in the calculation of the contribution rates for employers and employees.